Photo by Andre Mouton

 The Benefits of a Little More Solitude

-Therefore, if we’re all able to exercise more conscious control over our emotions – not repression, or projection, but merely a calmer observation and acknowledgment of their presence, along with a conscious decision of how to act upon them – we’ll be less prone to manipulation at the societal level by individuals and organizations with bad agendas.
+If we’re all able to exercise more conscious control over our emotions – not repression, or projection, but merely a calmer observation and acknowledgment of their presence, along with a conscious decision of how we wish to act upon them – we’ll be less prone to mass manipulation at the societal level by individuals and organizations with bad agendas.

-All of which brings me back to the benefits of spending time with yourself: People who spend time with themselves get to know themselves.
+All of which brings me back to the benefits of occasional, intentional solitude: People who spend time with themselves get to know themselves.
 People who know themselves, can’t help but like themselves more.
-And people who befriend themselves are difficult to manipulate into doing self-destructive things.
+And people who befriend themselves are more difficult to manipulate into doing self-destructive things.